hm-lang/core/proposals/README.md

 My_array: array[count] = countdown(5)
 ```

-Note that destructuring looks different than defining a lambda function due
-to the difference in parentheses type and an extra `:` with lambda functions.
-E.g., `{X: int, Y: str} some_function(Z)` is destructuring,
-but `(X: int, Y: str): some_function(Z)` is defining a lambda.

 Note, you can also have nullable output arguments.
 These will be discussed
 more in the function overload section, but here are some examples.